 With an unassuming design, the first thing you will notice is the bright 14-inch FHD widescreen display which features LED backlighting, HD resolution and is powered by Intel HD graphics.
 An advantage of the Aspire 1 is that it has a 1080p display, which is higher resolution than some of its competitors.

 The integrated graphics may struggle with anything but lighter gaming.
-However, it's perfect for media streaming when paired with the high resolution display.
+However, it’s perfect for media streaming when paired with a high-resolution display.

 If you want to try Linux, Ubuntu has drivers for this laptop’s hardware.
 Just be aware that 64GB might not be enough storage capacity to dual-boot between Linux and Windows.
 This can be easily solved with an external drive or USB stick.